RepoDynamics/PyPackIT/docs/website/source/intro/overview/index.md

 from GitHub, and a full list of your package's active releases and their corresponding information are generated and maintained automatically.

-On top of this, {{ pp_meta.name }} also automatically extends your project's metadata by fetching additional information from external sources.
+On top of this, {{ ccc.name }} also automatically extends your project's metadata by fetching additional information from external sources.
 For example:
 - Name and the owner of the repository are automatically detected, and their full information